Gluten-free Peppercorn-Crusted BBQ-Ranch Burgers with Chili-Lime Crunchies are simple craveable!

 - Omit the crushed peppercorn crust and season the ground beef with a normal amount of whatever pepper you have on hand.
 They’ll still be fabulous!

-I crushed the peppercorns in my Bump and Grind (another Curtis Stone consolation prize!) until they were coarsely crushed.
+I crushed the peppercorns in my food processor until they were coarsely crushed.
 Not powdery, but not too chunky either.
 Once crushed, pour the peppercorns into a shallow bowl or dish then set aside.

 Finally, mix up your meat.
 This is my favorite part of the recipe because the burger patties contain just two ingredients: 2lbs lean ground beef, and a 1oz packet of Ranch dip mix.
 That’s it!